arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![Link to download your data](assets/email-data.png "Link to download your data")

-You are now ready to monitor and manipulate all your Cloud data.
+You are now ready to monitor and edit all your Cloud data.

 ## School Plan